NigelWGMajor/vscode-format-tools/src/NixNotes.md

 },
 ```

-Note how the command matches the command registered in part 3, while the title is what shows in the command pallete.
+Note how the command matches the command registered in part 3, while the title is what shows in the command palette.

 6. To make the command useful, it should be bound to a keystroke in which case the key-cheatsheet might need to be updated.
-This may vary environment to environmemnt so is not strictly part of the code, just a reccomendataion.
+This may vary environment to environment so is not strictly part of the code, just a recommendation.

 ### Repair

 Had issues running in debug mode

-- running with F5 srtarted but then died
+- running with F5 started but then died
 - extensions file was unable to resolve vscode reference

 Solution:

-- version of VScode has changed, but no the entries in Package.json / Package_lock.json
+- version of VScode has changed, but not the entries in Package.json / Package_lock.json
 - tried to get @latest, which is 1.92.2
 - needed to roll back to 1.92.0 as the .2 version is a beta.
 - evidence: